 Engineers must combine a good understanding of science, mathematics, and computers with an understanding of technology.
 At the high school level, the emphasis is on mathematics.
 Two years of algebra plus courses in geometry and trigonometry generally are required.

 In addition to the sciences and math, engineers need good communication skills, so don't neglect the liberal arts and humanities.
 In addition, remember that many of the large industrial firms that employ mechanical engineers are multinational.
 That means a second language can be extremely valuable.

 At the university level, mechanical engineering majors can expect to learn advanced mathematics, calculus, chemistry, and physics.
 After some of these core courses, mechanical engineering majors take specialized courses in:

 - Fluid dynamics

 - Materials science

 - Thermodynamics and heat transfer

 - Environmental science

-A typical Bachelor of Science in mechanical engineering will require communications classes (composition, technical writing), humanities (history language, political science), basic science (chemistry, physics), business (accounting, marketing), mathematics, and basic engineering and computer skills.
+A typical Bachelor of Science in mechanical engineering requires courses in communications (composition, technical writing), humanities (history language, political science), basic science (chemistry, physics), business (accounting, marketing), mathematics, and basic engineering and computer skills.
 Usually the core mechanical engineering classes (fluid mechanics, engineering design, heat transfer) begin in the sophomore year.